 “Bonding” is an electrical connection (usually a network of electrical connections) which electrically interconnect metallic housings and device enclosure components.
 Bonding:

 - provides a low-resistance path for ground-fault currents to ensure circuit protection devices (circuit breakers) trip,

 - prevents dangerous “touch-voltages” from appearing on exposed metal surfaces, and

 - provides a path for galvanic currents and AC and DC stray currents.

-Figure 1 is a simplified topology overview of the three major divisions (AC division, DC division and Bonding division) of the electrical system of a typical boat.
+Figure 1 is a simplified topology overview of the three major divisions (AC division, DC division and Bonding division) of the electrical system of a typical cruising boat, whether sail or power, whether slow displacement hull or go-fast sport fish.
 It is representative of the great majority of US-manufactured boats.
-This topology view is consistent with the “model” electrical system upon which the principal ABYC Electrical Standard, E-11, is based (“AC and DC Electrical Systems on Boats,” July, 2015, Figure 10).
+This topology view is consistent with the “model” electrical system upon which the principal ABYC Electrical Standard, E-11, is based (“AC and DC Electrical Systems on Boats,” July, 2003 – 2018, Figure 10).

 The ABYC E-11 standard treats a boat’s DC System as the “central-most” division of the electrical system of the boat, to which all other divisions are attached in a peer-to-peer relationship.
 This seems a reasonable assumption, since AC systems and bonding systems are neither required nor essential on a boat, but the DC system is always needed for engine starting and the operation of bilge pumps, navigation lighting and (usually) sound-signaling device requirements.